Published by Christina Riley. Last Updated on February 25, 2024.

 Jacksonville and Camp Lejeune are home to the beautifully constructed Lejeune Memorial Gardens.
 Many folks may first come here to serve but more than a few stick around and come back to this lovely part of Eastern North Carolina.

 We think you’ll love the small town of Swansboro, a shop-heavy spot about 30 minutes away from Jacksonville.
-The awesome Hammocks Beach State Park also awaits, perfect for birding, hikes, boating, and ferry rides over to Bear Island.
+The awesome Hammocks Beach State Park also awaits, perfect for birding, hikes, and boating.

 The Outer Banks